KerstenBreuer/bioinfo_docker_collection/README.md

 # A Collection of Bioinformatics Docker Images
-A repository with recipies for packaging bioinformatics tools into docker images that are hosted on docker hub.
+A repository with recipies for packing bioinformatics tools into ready-to-use docker images that are hosted on docker hub.

 ## Pre-Build Images:
 Please find the prebuild container images at: